open-testcon/website_src/content/faqs/_index.md

 {{< faqs/qa-question "How do I register?" >}}

 > Register at the [Open TestCon website](https://opentestcon.org/).

-{{< faqs/qa-question "How much is registration for Open TestCon?" >}}

-> Open TestCon is free for speakers and attendees who register with us.

 {{< faqs/qa-question "What is included in a full-conference pass?" >}}